-Threat to the health and safety of workers and communities There is a certain risk of worksite occupation health and safety incidents/accidents is associated with solar PV panels installation works.
-Dust and noise can be generated during solar PV installation activities in residential areas.
-Presence of contracted workers is also expected.
-Working at height and working with electricity are some of the other OHS hazards.
-Moderate considered through waste licensed waste management companies.
-Disposal of used batteries containing hazardous waste will be mitigated via risk management measures that will include product specifications and "cradle to grave" provisions in the contracts of supplier for batteries used in the BESS and solar panels in accordance with GIIPs.
-PV installation companies will be required to comply with national OHS regulation and relevant industry safety standards.
-The national OHS legal framework aligned with international requirements.
-Installation activities will be caried out in permitted time slots according to the regulation.
-There will be limited number of workers present, contracted by licensed PV installation companies Environmental noise level Noise due to installation works activities, especially sub-projects at the residential areas.
-Moderate Program activities will comply with national regulation on environmental noise management for the construction activities

-Loss of vegetation associated with land clearance and levelling Loss of habitat, disturbance on flora and fauna elements, as a result of land clearance for the installation of the ground- mounted PVS, BESS and associated facilities- distribution lines Low Selection of project land location at biodiversity sensitive locations (defined by legislation) will be eliminated as per the national legislative requirements.
-TSKB and TKYB ESMS will screen out sites of sensitive biodiversity characteristics .
-Management of hazardous wastes including transformer oil The hazardous wastes including transformer oil (for plants including transformers) would be produced during the operation of the Solar PVs.
-Low National legislation framework is in line with global requirements for the management of hazardous wastes Fires at BESS Fires at BESS would require specific emergency response and firefighting equipment.
-Moderate The appropriate emergency response system would be installed in accordance with legislation and be screened by TKYB and TSKB ESMS Pesticide use There is a potential of use of pesticide for the site clearance.
-Low Turkey ratified the Rotterdam Convention on the Prior Informed Consent for Certain Hazardous Chemicals and Pesticides in International Trade.
-There is a list of banned pesticides by legislation.
-Management of hazardous materials including BESS chemicals There is a risk chemical leak at BESS plants.
-Low National legislation framework is in line with global requirements for the management of hazardous materials
+considered through

+waste licensed waste

+management

+companies

+Disposal of used

+hatteries containing

+hazardous waste will be

+mitigated via rick

+management measures

+that will include product

+specifications and

+"cradle to grave"

+provisions in the

+provisions in the

+battories used in the

+Datteries used in the

+DESS and solar parters in

+Throat to the health and Thora is a cortain risk of worksita Modorato DV installation

+safety of workers and occupation health and cafety Moderate e v mstallation

+salety of workers and incidents (assidents is associated companies will be

+communities with color DV papels installation required to comply with

+with solar PV panels installation

+works.
+Dust and hoise can be and relevant industry

+generated during solar PV safety standards.
+The

+installation activities in residential national OHS legal

+areas.
+Presence of contracted framework aligned with

+workers is also expected.
+Working international

+at height and working with requirements.

+electricity are some of the other Installation activities will

+OHS hazards. be caried out in

+permitted time slots

+according to the

+regulation.
+There will be

+limited number of

+workers present,

+contracted by licensed

+PV installation

+companies

+Environmental noise Noise due to installation works Moderate Program activities will

+level activities, especially sub-projects comply with national

+at the residential areas. regulation on

+environmental noise

+management for the

+construction activities

+Loss of vegetation Loss of habitat, disturbance on Low Selection of project land

+associated with land flora and fauna elements, as a location at biodiversity

+clearance and levelling result of land clearance for the sensitive locations

+installation of the ground- (defined by legislation)

+mounted PVS, BESS and associated will be eliminated as per

+facilities- distribution lines the national legislative

+requirements.
+TSKB and

+TKYB ESMS will screen

+out sites of sensitive

+biodiversity

+characteristics 6 .

+Management of The hazardous wastes including Low National legislation

+hazardous wastes transformer oil (for plants framework is in line

+including transformer oil including transformers) would be with global

+produced during the operation of requirements for the

+the Solar PVs. management of

+hazardous wastes

+Fires at BESS Fires at BESS would require Moderate The appropriate

+specific emergency response and emergency response

+firefighting equipment. system would be

+installed in accordance

+with legislation and be

+screened by TKYB and

+TSKB ESMS

+Pesticide use There is a potential of use of Low Turkey ratified the

+pesticide for the site clearance.
+Rotterdam Convention

+on the Prior Informed

+Consent for Certain

+Hazardous Chemicals

+and Pesticides in

+International Trade.

+There is a list of banned

+pesticides by legislation.

+Management of There is a risk chemical leak at Low National legislation

+hazardous materials BESS plants. framework is in line

+including BESS chemicals with global

+requirements for the

+management of

+hazardous materials

-&lt;sup>6 As such but not limited to Important Natural Areas (ODA defined by Nature Association, Important Bird Areas, Bird Migratory Routes, Wetlands,
+6 As such but not limited to Important Natural Areas (ODA defined by Nature Association, Important Bird Areas, Bird Migratory Routes, Wetlands,